1 Introduction

 Phorbas, king of the Phlegyans who lived in Panopeus and terrorized the visitors to Delphi, seems to be a later figure during the Trojan War.
 [97]

-After the fall of Troy, Epistophus, son of Iphitus, abandoned his desire to return to Panopeus, which had been occupied by the Pelasgians, and emigrated to Anticyra.
+Iphitus's son, Epistophus, who returned from Troy, abandoned his desire to return to Panopeus, which had been occupied by the Pelasgians, and emigrated to Anticyra.
 [98]

 The tombs of Schedius and Epistophus were at Anticyra.
 [99]